BioMedIA/dHCP-release-notes/download.md

 `<sesid>_5` |  func |  Multi-band resting state fMRI EPI
 `<sesid>_6` |  func |  Single-band reference spin echo EPI image `<sesid>_7` |  func |  Single band reference spin echo EPI with different phase encode directions.

+##  Downloading non-imaging data

+The data release contains some non-imaging data, which can be directly downloaded as an Excel spreadsheet by selecting ‘Spreadsheet’ from the ‘Options’ drop down menu from the table view page.
+The data release supplementary documentation can be directly downloaded by clicking on the link ‘documentation: Data Release’ on the main table view page.